vishalpathak24/confrencemanagement/README.md

 ### Who do I talk to? ###

+* For Admin login and creation of conference in website contact authors.
+*
-* If you are interested and want to contribute this project further contact Anuraj: h2015188@pilani.bits-pilani.ac.in or Vishal : h2010098@pilani.bits-pilani.ac.in
+* If you are interested and want to contribute this project further contact
+Anuraj: h2015188@pilani.bits-pilani.ac.in or Vishal : h2010098@pilani.bits-pilani.ac.in